-Ling 101: Introduction to the Study of Language.
-(3) Broad overview of the nature of language: language structure, biology of language, language learning, language and thought, bilingualism, social and regional variation, educational implications.
-Intended to fulfill breadth requirements in any college.
 Ling 101 and Anth 110 may not both be counted for credit.
-Also offered as Anth 110.

-The courses marked with a + are UNM-Los Alamos courses.
+Ling 295: Language: Current Issues.
+(3 to maximum of 12) Special topics motivated by expertise of instructor and interest of students.
+Topics such as language and gender, language and politics, animal communication, language and aging and languages of the world.
+May be repeated for credit as topic varies.
+Sign 201: Introduction to Signed Language.
+(3) Overview of signed language studies and related issues.
+Introduction to American Sign Language (ASL); signed communication systems most frequently used by deaf and hard of hearing individuals, the study of fingerspelling.
+Management The courses marked with a + are UNM-Los Alamos courses.
 These do not count toward a BBA degree at UNM, but may be transferred to UNM as elective credit.
 Mgt 101: Fundamentals of Accounting I. (3) The development of the accounting cycle, special journals and financial statements.
-Credit not applicable toward BBA degree.
-Mgt 101L: Fundamentals of Accounting I Lab.
+Credit not applicable toward BBA degree Mgt 101L: Fundamentals of Accounting I Lab.
 (1) To provide additional problem solving necessary for the students to master accounting basics.
-Corequisite: Mgt 101.
+Corequsite: Mgt 101.

 Mgt 102: Fundamentals of Accounting II.
-(3)

-Continuation of Mgt 101, including corporation and manufacturing accounting and decision making.

-Credit not applicable toward BBA degree.
+(3) Continuation of Mgt 101, including corporation and manufacturing accounting and decision making.
+Credit not applicable toward BBA degree Prerequisite: Mgt 101 Mgt 102L: Fundamentals of Accounting II Lab.

-Prerequisite: Mgt 101.

-Mgt 102L: Fundamentals of Accounting II Lab.
 (1) To provide additional problem solving necessary for students to master accounting basics.
-Corequisite: Mgt 102.

-Mgt 113: Management: An Introduction.
+Co-requisite: Mgt 102 Mgt 113: Management.
 (3) Modern concepts of organizations and their management.
 An overview of functional activities within business and other organizations.
 Mgt 202: Principles of Financial Accounting.
 (3) An examination of the conceptual framework of accounting and the functions of accounting in a business-oriented society.
 Topics include valuation theory and its applications to assets and liabilities, concepts of business income, funds-flow analysis, and problems of financial reporting.
 Prerequisites: two semesters of college-level mathematics and one semester of economics with a grade of C or better in each course.
+Mgt 204: Human Relations.
+(3) Human Relations in the work environment will be studied.
+Topics: principles of office management, interviewing, hiring, supervising, evaluating performance, organizational skills, stress management.
 Mgt 222: Introduction to Marketing.
 (3) A complete overview of the system for assessing customer needs, allocation of scarce resources to fulfill those needs, transmittal of market related information, completion of exchange processes, and profit maximization in free markets.
 Emphasis on interdisciplinary tools for management, decision-making and developing marketing strategies in domestic and international market applications.
-Credit not applicable toward BBA degree. +Mgt 233: Principles of Marketing Management.
+Credit not applicable toward BBA degree. + Mgt 233: Principles of Marketing Management.
 (3) Study of the elements of marketing systems in private and public organizations.
 Planning, organizing, evaluating and appraising marketing programs; the impact of economic, social and political factors.
-Prerequisite: Mgt 113 or permission of the instructor. +Mgt 234: Personnel Management.
+Prerequisite: Mgt 113 or permission of the instructor. + Mgt 234: Personnel Management.
 (3) A course designed for supervisors, managers, and individuals interested in exploring basic concepts of human resource management and how these concepts affect the skill and art of leadership.
 The emphasis will be on concepts of management and environmental changes challenging both employers and employees in today's society.
 Mgt 290: Introduction to Business Statistics.
-(3) An overview of the use of statistics in business, descriptive statics and numerical characteristics of data, introduction to probability, statistical inference including t-tests and regression, confidence intervals; application to business problems will be emphasized.
-Prerequisite: A grade of C (not C-) or better in Math 180.
+(3) An overview of the use of statistics in business, descriptive statistics and numerical characteristics of data, introduction to probability, statistical inference including t-tests and regression, confidence intervals; application to business problems will be emphasized.
 Also offered as Stat 245.